morangolan/YoutubeSearch/README.md

 # YouTube Search App

-Via this app users can look for video from YouTube (uses YT API library).
+Via this app users can find any YouTube video they want (via YT API Library)

 ### Getting Started